 - Estate agents

 This often puts workers in danger of physical violence or in violent situations.
 Many countries and states have lone worker legislation that mandate employers must carry out a lone worker risk assessment to ensure staff are protected.
 The safety legislation should focus on potential risks to employee safety when lone working and should result in a company wide Lone Worker Policy.

-Here is a list of other terms that are also frequently linked to people who work alone.
+Here is a list of definitions of other terms that are frequently linked to people who work alone.

 What does Worker Tracking/Monitoring mean?